 Even the best editors need editors themselves simply because a person can only read something so many times before they stop reading what is actually written on the page and start seeing what they think is on the page.

 If I only did the early-stage developmental editing on your manuscript, then the text should have changed enough and/or enough time should have passed that I would be able to read your text with fresh eyes.
-Likewise, if it’s been a while (at least a couple months) since my last reading of the manuscript then it’s usually safe.
+Likewise, if it’s been at least a couple months since my last reading of the manuscript then it’s usually safe.

-If I did an early copyedit for you and you now want a proofread of the same manuscript, I do offer a discount on additional services for the same book.
+If I did an early copyedit for you and you now want a proofread of the same manuscript, I do offer a 25 percent discount on additional services for the same book.